MiniDisc: Audio data compression

-The digitally encoded audio signal on a MiniDisc has traditionally been data-compressed using the ATRAC format (Adaptive TRansform Acoustic Coding).
+The digitally encoded audio signal on a MiniDisc has traditionally been data-compressed using the ATRAC (Adaptive Transform Acoustic Coding) format.

-ATRAC was devised to allow MiniDisc to support the same runtime as a CD.
+ATRAC was devised to allow MiniDisc to have the same runtime as a CD.
 ATRAC reduces the 1.4 Mbit/s of a CD to a 292 kbit/s data stream, roughly a 5:1 reduction.
 ATRAC was also used on nearly all flash memory Walkman devices until the 8 series.

 The ATRAC codec differs from uncompressed PCM in that it is a psychoacoustic lossy audio data reduction scheme.
-Like other lossy audio compression formats, it is intended to be acoustically transparent, but some listeners claim to be able to hear audible artifacts.
+Like other lossy audio compression formats, it is intended to be acoustically transparent.

-There have been four versions of the ATRAC codec, each claimed by Sony to more accurately reflect the original audio.
-Early version players are guaranteed to play later version ATRAC audio.
-Version 1 could only be copied on consumer equipment three or four times before artifacts became objectionable, as the ATRAC on the recording machine attempts to data reduce the already reduced signal.
+There have been four versions of ATRAC, each claimed by Sony to more accurately reflect the original audio.
+Early players are guaranteed to play later version ATRAC audio.
+Version 1 could only be copied on consumer equipment three or four times before artifacts became objectionable, as the ATRAC on the recorder attempted to compress the already compressed data.
 By version 4, the potential number of generations of copy had increased to around 15 to 20 depending on audio content.

 The latest versions of Sony's ATRAC are ATRAC3 and ATRAC3plus.
-Original ATRAC3 at 132 kbit/s (also known as ATRAC-LP2 mode) is the format that used to be used by Sony's now-defunct Connect audio download store.
+Original ATRAC3 at 132 kbit/s (also known as ATRAC-LP2 mode) was the format that was used by Sony's defunct Connect audio download store.
 ATRAC3plus was not used in order to retain backwards compatibility with earlier NetMD players.

-In the MiniDisc's final iteration, Hi-MD, uncompressed CD-quality linear PCM audio recording and playback is offered, placing Hi-MD on a par with CD-quality audio.
-Hi-MD also supports both ATRAC3 and ATRAC3plus at various bitrates, but not the original ATRAC (except for playback only).
+In the MiniDisc's final iteration, Hi-MD, uncompressed CD-quality linear PCM audio recording and playback is offered, placing Hi-MD on par with CD-quality audio.
+Hi-MD also supports both ATRAC3 and ATRAC3plus at various bitrates.

 Anti-skip

 MiniDisc has a feature that prevents disc skipping under all but the most extreme conditions.
-Older CD players had once been a source of annoyance to users as they were prone to mistracking from vibration and shock.
-MiniDisc solved this problem by reading the data into a memory buffer at a higher speed than was required before being read out to the digital-to-analog converter at the standard rate required by the format.
+Older CD players had been a source of annoyance to users as they were prone to mistracking from vibration and shock.
+MiniDisc solved this problem by reading the data into a memory buffer at a higher speed than was required before being read out to the digital-to-analog converter at the standard rate of the format.
 The size of the buffer varies by model.

 If a MiniDisc player is bumped, playback continues unimpeded while the laser repositions itself to continue reading data from the disc.
-This feature allows the player to stop the spindle motor for long periods, increasing battery life.
+This feature allows the player to stop the spindle motor for significant periods, increasing battery life.

-A buffer of at least six seconds is required on all MiniDisc players, be they portable or stationary full-sized units.
-This is needed to ensure uninterrupted playback in the presence of disc fragmentation.
+A buffer of at least six seconds is required on all MiniDisc players, whether portable or full-sized units.
+This ensures uninterrupted playback in the presence of file fragmentation.